ALCO Century 424

-The Century 424 was a four-axle, 2400 hp diesel-electric locomotive.
-190 were built between April 1963 and May 1967.
+The Century 424 is a four-axle, 2400 hp diesel-electric locomotive.
+183 were built between April 1963 and May 1967.
 Cataloged as a part of Alco's Century line of locomotives, the C424 was intended to replace the earlier RS-27 model and offered as a lower-priced alternative to the C425.
-Montreal Locomotive Works also built this locomotive as MLW Century 424.
+Montreal Locomotive Works also built some of these locomotives.